darktable-org/luadocs/content/lua.scripts.manual/scripts/contrib/passport_guide.md

 * (optional) add the line:
   "plugins/darkroom/clipping/extra_aspect_ratios/passport 36x47mm=47:36"
   to $CONFIGDIR/darktablerc
-* when using the cropping tool, select "passport" as guide and if you added the line in yout rc select "passport 36x47mm" as aspect
+* when using the cropping tool, select "passport" as guide and if you added the line in your luarc select "passport 36x47mm" as aspect

 ## Additional Software Required